-Here are some practical tips for moving out of your apartment in Germany, from terminating your lease to forwarding your post.
+Here are some practical tips for moving out of your apartment in Germany, from terminating your lease to forwarding your mail.

 1. Give notice to the landlord